 - Try not to shout or yell.
 The more you strain your muscles, the weaker, more tired and inflamed they’ll become.
 When your vocal cords ‘bang’ together, you can develop nodules (callous-like growths) on them.
 People in occupations that require a lot of talking, shouting or work in noisy environments are at high risk of damaging their voices or causing a vocal hemorrhage, which can cause permanent damage.
 See Video: “Saving Your Voice”

 - Drink lots of water to keep your voice box moist.
 Nearby glands produce a saliva-like fluid that lubricates your vocal cords.
 In order to make this ‘lubricant’, you need to stay hydrated by sipping water every 15 minutes.
-Drink a total of at least 6 cups of water a day.
+Drink at least 6 cups of water a day.

 - Don’t smoke.
 Tobacco can increase hoarseness.

 - Sing!
 Singing uses your vocal muscles.
 The old adage, “If you don’t use it, you’ll lose it”, applies to your voice as well.
-Professional singers know how to preserve their voice and keep their larynx muscles strong.
+Professional singers know how to keep their larynx muscles strong and how to preserve their voice.
 Tip: If you sing in the shower, the steam will help lubricate your voice box. 🙂

 - Stay sociable.
 As adults get older, they often become more socially isolated and speak less.

 - Control your cough.
 Seek remedies if your have a bad cough as it can scar your vocal cords.
 Then rest your voice for a couple of days to allow your vocal cords to heal.
 If you have a chronic cough that lasts more than two weeks, be sure to seek medical attention to avoid permanent hoarseness.